 What is the Mine Land Rehabilitation Authority?

 The Mine Land Rehabilitation Authority (MLRA) is an independent authority working with community, industry and government.
-The MLRA facilitate the rehabilitation of declared mine sites to ensure they are safe, stable and sustainable for the beneficial use of future generations.
+The MLRA facilitates the rehabilitation of declared mine sites to work collaboratively towards safe, stable and sustainable landforms for the beneficial use of future generations.

 “We facilitate equitable, informed mine rehabilitation outcomes for all.”